Inconsistent XMP reads

 A test image may be provided, but has to be constructed from scratch since the original is copyrighted material.

-#1 Updated by Andreas Huggel almost 8 years ago
+#1 Updated by Andreas Huggel about 8 years ago

 - -ex extracts only XMP data whereas -eX extracts all metadata.